- 5-Minute Article

 The standard of living for both spouses typically drops in the first few years after a divorce.1 That’s because the same income and asset pool now must support two households instead of one.
 And, in the event of the death of one spouse, surviving spouses may not see expenses increase, but they may experience a drop in annual household income if the deceased spouse was employed.

 So, what can you do?
-A crucial starting point is to fully assess your current financial position, says Page Harty, CFP®, CDFA®, a partner and senior relationship manager in Georgia.*
+An important starting point is to fully assess your current financial position, says Page Harty, CFP®, CDFA®, a partner and senior relationship manager in Georgia.*

 First, identify all income sources and itemize all expenses to realign your monthly or annual budget.
 When accounting for income from all sources, you’ll want to include: